 Simply listing a particular skill in a case log is NOT acceptable and the skill will not be counted as mastered.
 Select ONE case log that best represents each mastered skill.
 You must include the case log number in the allotted space on the skills list.
 If the skill is not properly described in the designated case log then it may be rejected even if the skill is described elsewhere in the application (e.g. case reports).
 Do NOT put "ALL" in the column for skills that are done on every patient.
 For each mastered skill select ONE of the following methods to describe the skill within the context of the case summary.
-If appropriate, skills may also be described in the reason for anesthesia & diagnosis section and equipment section.
+Skills may also be described in the reason for anesthesia & diagnosis section and equipment section if the skill pertains to that information.